 Be sure to use glass for making ACV.
-Plastic will often retain odors and other residue from anything else previously made in the container.
+Plastic will often retain odors and other residues from anything else previously made in the container.
 You may not be able to see or smell it, but it can still be there.
 It is very important that your container is absolutely clean; wash and sterilize your jar well.
 Don’t worry about the lid because you won’t be using it for the fermenting stage.

 Raw sugar, such as turbinado, will be needed to feed the “mother” once it starts to form.
 Mix about three tablespoons with about ½ cup warm filtered water just to dissolve the sugar.
 Pour over the apples and top with more filtered water.
 You can fill the container most of the way to the top.
 Do not cover with a lid – you can secure a piece of cheesecloth over the top to keep dust and bugs out.

-If using a bottle, special tops can be purchased from your local home brew store or online that are made to allow gasses to escape, but nothing can get in.
+If using a bottle, special tops can be purchased from your local homebrew store or online that are made to allow gasses to escape, but nothing can get in.
 They are sometimes straight with a bell type device (a water lock) or sometimes S-shaped.
 Both work just fine.

 You want to keep the apples under the surface of the water.
 Eventually, they will sink, but might not to begin with.
 You can use a jar filled with water as a weight.
 Just be sure the outside of the jar is very clean.
-I use a brick in a zip top bag, which works just as well.
+I use a brick in a zip-top bag, which works just as well.
 You may need a saucer or something flat to cover the surface and hold all of the apples down.
 Again, just be sure anything being placed in your container is clean and sterilized.
 Once the apples start to sink, you can get rid of the weight.

 If using apple cider, omit the water, except what is needed to dissolve the sugar.
-You still want to use the sugar to feed the “mother.”
+You still want to use sugar to feed the “mother.”
 The mother is the particulate you may notice in store-bought raw ACV that sinks to the bottom.
 You can also add some of this already prepared to speed up the process.

 Allow Time for Fermenting

 This is by far the hardest part – waiting.
 It will take four weeks at the minimum for your vinegar to start forming, and as much as a year in some cases.
 You can taste it after about a month to see how it is.
-It will likely be sharply acidic to begin with, but will mellow over time.
+It will likely be sharply acidic, to begin with, but will mellow over time.
 I let mine sit about 3 months if I can wait that long.
 Your tongue will help you determine when it’s ready.